nprapps/qgis-templates/README.md

 ## About the specific templates

 - `locator-template` -- This template contains styles used in recent locator maps, but the styles can be applied to other maps.
-- `temperature-map-template` -- This template contains styles for a temperature map.
+- `temperature-map-template` -- This template contains styles for a map of the U.S. with temperature rasters.
 - `us-base-template` -- This template focuses on the U.S., but the styles can be applied to other geographies.

 ## What's in each template?